Footprints in the Snow: Inspiring Those Who Follow

-Because Gabrielle is First Nations, she was born with some daunting numbers stacked against her.
-She was 8x more likely to commit suicide than the average Canadian, 3x more likely to be unemployed, be underfunded in her quest for education, and more likely to drop out of high school than finish it.
-In the face of these raw circumstances, she worked hard to follow her heart.
-She became the youngest Associate in one of Canada’s most competitive finance programs, was the first in her family to complete post-secondary education, travelled to 20 countries on five continents, worked with Heads of State and started a national organization for Aboriginal Professionals.
-This inspirational tale discusses how she did it, what motivates her, and why ‘each step we make is a responsibility to those that follow.’
+Born into a First Nations community, Gabrielle faced some daunting numbers stacked against her.
+She was eleven times more likely to be reported missing, three times more likely to be unemployed, be underfunded in her quest for education, and more likely to drop out of high school than finish it.
+In the face of these circumstances, she worked hard to follow her heart.
+She was the first in her family to complete post-secondary education, became the youngest Associate in one of Canada’s most competitive finance programs, travelled to 40 countries on six continents, and started a national organization for Indigenous Professionals.
+Today Gabrielle has masters degrees from Harvard and Stanford University.
+This inspirational presentation explores how she did it, what motivates her, and why ‘each step we make is a responsibility to those that follow.’

 Indspire's First Nations Youth Recipient